-9/16/2016 ~The medium avocado kept growing new leaves, further and further down its trunk.
+9/16/2016 ~The medium avocado, shown below, kept growing new leaves, further and further down its trunk.
 But blackening from above always caught up.
 Today, when the last pair of hopeful little leaves were gone, and the blackening had reached further down by some inches, I decided to pull up the avocado and re-appropriate the pot.

 What I pulled up was not what I expected.
 There was no longer a mass of rotting roots, like when the avocado arrived.
 Back then I should have sheered off roots that didn’t look healthy, rather than relying on gravity and the falling away of a huge part of the root system.